 Most important charging and billing considerations for 5G:

 - Heterogeneous Alliances with charging in various units/ conditions

 - Network slicing: Mobile Broadband, Mission Critical IOT and Massive IOT

-Slice-aware CHF is capable of managing multiple network slices to provide the best quality-of-experience to the end users.
-Mission critical applications and massive IoT like health services, connected cars, aircraft, emergency communication, surveillance and others will also demand a change in the charging system to support slice-based rating.
+Slice-aware CHF is capable of managing multiple network slices to provide the best quality of experience to the end-users.
+Mission-critical applications and massive IoT like health services, connected cars, aircraft, emergency communication, surveillance and others will also demand a change in the charging system to support slice-based rating.
 Multi-party charging in a single flow/ usage allows the service providers to grow more business with alliances and provide the best-class service and attractive offers to the subscribers.

-As evident from the use cases mentioned above and the nuanced charging approach required to provide these services, there needs to be a converged charging system which allows for operators to launch new services and monetisation models with ease and flexibility
+As evident from the use cases mentioned above and the nuanced charging approach required to provide these services, there needs to be a converged charging system that allows for operators to launch new services and monetisation models with ease and flexibility